jorgebucaran/colorette/README.md

 ## To chalk or not to chalk?

 Chalk is the go-to terminal colorizer for Node.js.
 It's robust and actively maintained.
 So, why not chalk?
+Because we can do just as well with less.
 Chalk is [larger](https://packagephobia.now.sh/result?p=chalk) than [colorette](https://packagephobia.now.sh/result?p=colorette) and 20x~100x [slower](#benchmark-results) depending on what you're doing.
-Every time you add it as a dependency you make your modules heavier and slower for no reason.

-Part of the complexity stems from its chainable API where every style is both a property and a method sharing the same [prototype](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/prototype).
-A clever approach it is, but to describe it as expressive would be an overstatement.
-It's not evident how it works until you've delved deeply into its implementation, none of which is essential to accomplish the task at hand.
+Part of the complexity stems from a chainable API where styles are used both as properties or methods by sharing the same [prototype](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/prototype).
+The trick is not evident unless you look at the implementation.
+You are just told it works, but none of it is essential to accomplish our goals.

 ```js
 red.bold.underline("Do you believe in magic?")
 ```

-Colorette has more sticking parentheses, but it has been carved away of all the surprises.
+Colorette's approach has more sticking parentheses, but it has been carved away of all the surprises.

 ```js
 red(bold(underline("Do you believe in magic?")))